derrikdennis/python-api-challenge/README.md

-# What's the Weather Like? - Python API Homework <!-- omit in toc -->
+# What's the Weather Like? - Python API Challenge <!-- omit in toc -->

 For Findings, please click on the findings section of the table of contents